justinjiajia/cloud_security/labs/lab_6.md

 4. Wait for the stack to be deleted.
 It will disappear from the *Stacks* list.

-   > Note: The application stack was removed, but the network stack remained untouched.
-This reinforces the idea that different teams (for example, the network team or the application team) could manage their own stacks.
+   > Note: The instance stack was removed, but the network stack remained untouched.
+This reinforces the idea that different teams (for example, the network team or the web application team) could manage their own stacks.

 You will now verify that a snapshot of the EBS volume was created before the EBS volume was deleted.